goldbergyoni/nodebestpractices/sections/security/dependencysecurity.md

 There are a number of tools available to help identify third party packages in Node.js applications which have been identified as vulnerable by the community to mitigate the risk of introducing them into your project.
 These can be used periodically from CLI tools or included as part of your application's build process.

-Another thing to consider along with using these mitigation tools is to identify what dependencies are no longer being used in the application, and whether or not they are still required or could be implemented in Node.js without needing to reinvent the wheel.

 ### Table of Contents
 - [Node Security Platform (nsp)](#node-security-platform)
 - [Snyk](#snyk)